 The result is outstanding sound quality.
 You’ll get plenty of detailed sound.
 It’s hard to fault the quality.
 But if you don’t like what you hear first time, you can adjust the sound to better fit your tastes.

 On my first try, I tested the WF-1000XM4 on factory settings against a set of corded studio monitor headphones.
 These have a flat response.
-I was listening to melodic house music and indie rock on the Apple Music app.
+I was listening to melodic house music and indie rock on Apple Music.

 It sounded great, but I could tell the ear buds added a few dB at the bottom and the top of the range.
 This makes them good for listing to modern music.
 Your taste may differ, but it felt like there is too much colour for softer classical music or jazz.